Skip to main content

 Prepare for selection tests and assessments

-Tips during the test:
+During the test:

 • Make sure you have the equipment you need.
-It might be a calculator, pens, paper or even a dictionary.
+It might be a calculator, pens, paper or a dictionary.
 Check what the guidelines say about what you are allowed within the test

 Online assessments